-(Location and times are subject to change.)
+The designated location and times are subject to change.

 Larimer County Treasurer's Office